Magier/HalGA/README.md

 ## Used Tools
 - [DEAP](https://github.com/deap/deap) as framework for genetic algorithms
 - [HALerium](https://hal.erium.io/) to evaluate fitness of causal structure
+- [Streamlit](https://streamlit.io/) for the web UI

+## Usage

+### Install
+All dependencies are stored in the `requirements.txt` and can be installed using `pip install -r requirements.txt`.

+### Run UI

+To run the web UI run `streamlit run src/main.py` from to root folder of this project from to root folder of this project.

+### Run Genetic Algorithm

+The execution of the genetic algorithm can be a fairly long-running process.
+Because of this, the UI does not support interactive updates on the progress of the run.
+Instead, it's recommended to run the optimization process from the terminal by executing `python src_ga_library.py`

 ## Note